olebedev/config/README.md

 Package config provides convenient access methods to configuration stored as JSON or YAML.

+This is a fork from olebedev/config.
+That's fascinating piece of work, and we used it extensively.
+However, we stumbled upon a need for blazing-fast improvemenets, that was the reson to fork it.
+We hope to merge it back someday.

 This is a fork of the [original version](https://github.com/moraes/config).
 This version extends the functionality of the original without losing compatibility.
 Major features added: